grafana/grafana/docs/sources/administration/data-source-management/teamlbac/create-teamlbac-rules/index.md

 A user in Team A will have access to logs that match `namespace="dev"`.

-A user in Team b will have access to logs that match `namespace!="dev"`.
+A user in Team B will have access to logs that match `namespace!="dev"`.

 > _NOTE:_ A user that is part of Team A and Team B will have access to all logs that match `namespace="dev"` `OR` `namespace!="dev"`.